LegibleAccounting/LegibleAccounting/README.md

 * Copy the directory containing this file over to the `/vagrant` directory.
 * (If deploying to a new domain) A few codemods are necessary:
   - Change the VirtualHost `ServerName` to reference your domain.
+  - Change the VirtualHost SSL configuration to reference your domain.
   - Change the `ALLOWED_HOSTS` in the Django configuration to reference your domain.
 * Run this command to finish setting up the deployment: